John McEnroe: Return to the tour

 McEnroe returned to the ATP Tour in 2006 to play two doubles tournaments.
 In his first tournament, he teamed with Jonas Björkman to win the title at the SAP Open in San Jose.
 This was McEnroe's 78th doubles title (No. 5 in history) and his first title since capturing the Paris Indoor doubles title in November 1992 with his brother Patrick.
 The win meant that McEnroe had won doubles titles in four different decades.

 In his second tournament, McEnroe and Björkman lost in the quarterfinals of the tournament in Stockholm.

 McEnroe won the over-45 legends doubles competition at the French Open in 2012.
 He was partnered with his brother Patrick.
 They beat Guy Forget and Henri Leconte 7–6, 6–3.
 McEnroe and his brother Patrick won again at the 2014 French Open in the over-45 legends doubles competition.
 They beat Andres Gomez and Mark Woodforde 4–6, 7–5, 1–0 (10–7).

 Personal life

-McEnroe was married to Academy Award winner Tatum O'Neal, the daughter of actor Ryan O'Neal, from 1986 to 1994.
+McEnroe was married to Tatum O'Neal from 1986 to 1994.
 They have three children.
 After their divorce, they were awarded joint custody of the children, but in 1998 McEnroe was awarded sole custody due to O'Neal's addiction to heroin.

 In 1997, McEnroe married rock singer Patty Smyth, with whom he has two daughters.
 They live on Manhattan's Upper West Side.

-McEnroe has published two autobiographies: You Cannot Be Serious (released as Serious in the UK) in 2002, and 2017's But Seriously.
+McEnroe has published two autobiographies: You Cannot Be Serious (released as Serious in the UK) in 2002, and But Seriously in 2017.